Working paper

 • Diane Mulcahy

-Diane Mulcahy is a Visiting Fellow at Bruegel.
+Diane Mulcahy was a Visiting Fellow at Bruegel until the end of 2023.
 She is an expert on the Gig Economy and contributes to Bruegel’s project on the Future of Work and Inclusive Growth.
 She is the author of The Gig Economy (Harper Collins, 2016), a best-selling book that has been translated into five languages, and an advisor Fortune 500 and startup companies about the future of work.
 Diane created the first MBA course in the U.S. on the Gig Economy.

 Diane is also a private equity and venture capital investor and contributes to Bruegel’s work on innovation and entrepreneurship.
 She was a VC investor in early-stage companies for nearly a decade, and currently manages the PE portfolio for a large foundation in the U.S. Diane’s work on the VC industry has been featured in The Economist, the Financial Times, Forbes, Fortune, Harvard Business Review, The New Yorker, the New York Times, The Wall Street Journal, and is part of the curriculum of several MBA programs, including Case Western, Darden, INSEAD, Kellogg, and NYU, as well as Harvard Law School.